suikan4github/kaiten-yaki/ubuntu_en.md

 C A U T I O N : Following script destroys all the data in your disk.
 Make sure you want to destroy all.

 If you want to add a new distribution to the existing distribution, following script block must be skipped.
+The GPT for EFI, MBR for BIOS is created.
 ```bash
 # Optional : Create partitions for in the physical disk.
 # Assign specified space and rest of disk to the EFI and LUKS partition, respectively.